CuiWeicw/CuiWeicw.github.io/_pages/about.md

 # Recent News
+* I was invited to serve as PC for NeurIPS 2022.
 * I have one paper been accepted by ACL 2022.
 * I was invited to serve as PC for ICML 2022.
 * I was invited to serve as PC for AAAI 2022.